Rising Sun Flag: History and design

 The design is similar to the flag of Japan, which has a red circle in the center signifying the Sun.
 The difference compared to the flag of Japan is that the Rising Sun Flag has extra sun rays (16 for the ensign) exemplifying the name of Japan as "The Land of the Rising Sun".
 The Imperial Japanese Army first adopted the Rising Sun Flag in 1870.
 The Imperial Japanese Army and the Imperial Japanese Navy both had a version of the flag; the naval ensign was off-set, with the red sun closer to the lanyard side, while the army's version (which was part of the regimental colors) was centered.
 The flags were used until Japan's surrender in World War II during August 1945.
 After the establishment of the Japan Self-Defense Forces in 1954, the off-set Rising Sun Flag was re-adopted for the JMSDF and a new 8-rays Rising Sun Flag with a yellow border for the JGSDF and JSDF was approved by the Supreme Commander for the Allied Powers (SCAP/GHQ).
 The flag with the off-set sun and 16 rays is the ensign of the Maritime Self-Defense Force, but it was modified with a different color red.
 The old flag is darker red (RGB #b12d3d) and the post-WW2 modified version is brighter red (RGB #bd0029).

 The Imperial Japanese Army flag with symmetrical 16 rays and a 2:3 ratio was abolished.
 The Japan Self-Defense Forces and the Ground Self-Defense Force use a significantly different Rising Sun Flag with 8-rays and an 8:9 ratio.
 The edges of the rays are asymmetrical since they form angles 19, 21, 26 and 24 degrees.
 It also has indentations for the yellow (golden) irregular triangles along borders.
 The JSDF Rising Sun Flag was adopted by a law/order/decree published in the Official Gazette of June 30, 1954.

 Regardless of the military flag, before the Meiji period, the design of Asahi was used for prayers, festivals, celebration events, reconstruction, logos of companies and products, big catch flags (Tairyō-bata), corporate and product logos and sports.

 Present-day use

-Commercially the Rising Sun Flag is used on many products, designs, clothing, posters, beer cans (Asahi Breweries), newspapers (Asahi Shimbun), bands, manga, comics, anime, movies, video games (such as E. Honda's stage of Street Fighter II, although this was removed in the 2021 re-release), as well as appearing elsewhere.
+Commercially the Rising Sun Flag is used on many products, designs, clothing, posters, beer cans (Asahi Breweries), newspapers (Asahi Shimbun), bands, manga, comics, anime, movies, video games (such as E. Honda's stage of Street Fighter II, although this was removed in the 2021 re-release), World War II video games, as well as appearing elsewhere.
 The Rising Sun Flag appears on commercial product labels, such as on the cans of one variety of Asahi Breweries lager beer.
 Among fishermen, the "Good Catch Flag" (大漁旗, tairyō-ki) represents their hope for a good catch of fish.
 Today it is used as a decorative flag on vessels as well as for festivals and events.
 The Rising Sun Flag is also used at sporting events by the supporters of Japanese teams and individual athletes.